1000 E. University Ave.

 Nature-based essays published in journals and magazines such as Orion, Ecotone, Wild Earth, High Country News, Conservation Magazine, and Quest.
 Author of three books of nature/spiritual essays through Skinner House and three popular science/history books: Locust: The devastating rise and mysterious disappearance of the insect that shaped the American frontier (Basic), Six-Legged Soldiers: A history of insects as weapons of war and terror (Oxford University Press), and The Infested Mind: From Entomophobia to Biophilia (Oxford).
-Current book projects are: Behind the Carbon Curtain: The Energy Industry, Political Censorship and Free Speech (University of New Mexico Press), and Dose Unto Others (a crime noir novel that has yet to find representation despite being awfully damn clever).
+Current book projects are: Behind the Carbon Curtain: The Energy Industry, Political Censorship and Free Speech (University of New Mexico Press), and a three-book series of mysteries beginning with Poisoned Justice (a crime noir novel with Pen-L Publishing).

-Professor of Natural Sciences and Humanities with a split appointment between the MFA program in creative writing and the department of philosophy (University of Wyoming); Faculty Member, Graduate Program in Ecology (University of Wyoming); Adjunct Professor of Natural Sciences (Science & Mathematics Teaching Center's Master of Science in Natural Science program), College of Education, University of Wyoming; artist-in-residence at Mesa Verde, Isle Royale, and Crater Lake National Parks; writer in residence at Witwatersrand University, South Africa.
+Professor of Natural Sciences and Humanities with a split appointment between the Creative Writing Program and the Department of Philosophy (University of Wyoming); Faculty Member, Graduate Program in Ecology (University of Wyoming); Adjunct Professor with the Science & Mathematics Teaching Center's Master of Science in Natural Science program (University of Wyoming, College of Education), artist-in-residence at Cape Cod, Crater Lake, Denali, Isle Royale, and Mesa Verde National Parks; writer-in-residence at Witwatersrand University, South Africa.
 Formerly a fellow with the Organization for Economic Cooperation and Development, a visiting fellow with the Division of Botany & Zoology, Australian National University, and a visiting scientist with the CSIRO Division of Entomology, Canberra, Australia.

 College of Arts & Sciences Extraordinary Merit in Research Award, University of Wyoming; Notable Science and Nature Writing in the Best American anthology, for the essay, “(Un)Natural Selection”; Honorable Mention by the American Publishers Awards for Professional and Scholarly Excellence, for the book Six-Legged Soldiers; Best American Science and Nature Writing for the essay, “The Nature of Violence”; George Duke Humphrey Award, University of Wyoming; John Burroughs Award for the essay, “Voices from the past: learning from the Rocky Mountain locust” (published in Orion magazine and re-published in WildEarth); Wall of Tolerance Award (inscription), Southern Poverty Law Center, National Campaign for Tolerance (in recognition of the work done to promote tolerance during and after the murder of Matthew Shepard); Pushcart Prize for the essay, “To be Honest” (published in Orion magazine and Grasshopper Dreaming, a collection of essays from Skinner House Publishing); Award for Excellence in Internationalization, University of Wyoming; Albert Schweitzer Sermon Award, Unitarian Universalist Association; Erdős Number 6 (you’ll have to look this up on your own)